 This is where InMotion starts to stretch the lead.
 The amount of extras that we offer with our hosting plans, both domain, and web, is above what any other host can offer.
 Here’s just a small list:

 - Web Builder.
 Sure a lot of hosts offer web builders, but not like ours.
 We have decided to give our customers access to BoldGrid, a WordPress plugin that makes building a website a breeze.
-Check it out on our Website Creator page.
+Check it out on our WordPress Website Builder page.

 - Free Transfer.
 If you end up wanting to bring your website over to us, we will transfer it for free.
 Our process ensures that your website will not suffer downtime as well.